hexa-org/policy-orchestrator/README.md

 The Hexa project contains three applications -

-* Policy Orchestrator server with policy translations
+* Policy Orchestrator with policy translations
-* Demo Policy Administrator web application
+* Demo Policy Administrator
 * Demo web application

 Clone or download the codebase from GitHub to your local machine and install the following prerequisites.